Course Outline

 Note

-Beginning in 2024, the CPA Exam will consist of three core exams plus one of three discipline exams.
+As of 2024, the CPA Exam consists of three core exams plus one of three discipline exams.
 Be certain that your accounting courses prepare you for changes to the CPA Exam.

 Choosing a College or University